This Article On Difference Between Mortgage Rate And APR In Home Mortgages

-This is the definition of an APR: The yearly cost of a mortgage, including interest, mortgage insurance, and the origination fee(s), or points expressed as a percentage.
+This is the definition of an APR: The yearly cost of a mortgage, including interest, mortgage insurance, and all other fees and costs such as the origination fee(s), or points expressed as a percentage.

 The Annual Percentage Rate can be looked at in a couple of ways:

-- The nominal or non-adjusted simple interest rate.
-This is simple and straight forward.
+- The nominal or non-adjusted simple interest rate

 Fees Not Calculated Into The APR